3 Chapter 3- Understanding Labor Cost

 Full-Time Equivalents (FTE’s)

 In the food and beverage industry, calculating Full-Time Equivalents (FTEs) helps measure labor costs and staffing needs by converting part-time and full-time employees into a standard unit.
 FTEs help determine the optimal number of employees needed to meet operational demands, ensuring adequate coverage during peak times without overstaffing during slower periods.
 With FTEs, managers can create efficient work schedules, balancing labor costs with customer service levels.
 They can also be used to measure employee productivity and identify areas for improvement.
+Note: Traditionally, part-time employees do not receive benefits, thus reducing the employer’s benefit cost.

-- Calculate the total hours worked by all employees: Compile data on the total number of hours all employees work during a specific period (week, month, etc.).
-This includes both full-time and part-time employees.
+- Compile data on the total number of hours all employees(both full-time and part-time) work during a specific period (week, month, year, etc.).

 - Divide total hours by your standard full-time workweek.
 Here is the formula: Total FTEs = Total hours worked by all employees / Standard full-time workweek